Social Welfare Courses

 Ssw 790 Human Service Organizations in a Changing Environment (3)

 This course is an introduction to the general field of organizational behavior with emphasis on the human service organization.
 The focus of the course is on the application of organizational and management theory, research, and practice to improving the delivery of social services, with special emphasis on services for oppressed and vulnerable client populations.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 791 Managing Systems in Human Service Organizations (3)

 This course addresses the practice and application of nonprofit agency management theories and techniques in social welfare and related organizations.
 It addresses financial management practice and principles, human resources and supervision, and management information issues for social work administrators.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 792 Community Building (3)

 This course introduces community definitions and theories; examines the characteristics and functions of communities; identifies community-based services and resources; examines the role of community systems in change and development; and focuses on community building as an effective social work intervention model.
 Action and experiential learning are emphasized.
 The social worker is viewed as a professional facilitator and advocate assisting in developing community leadership, participation, enhancement, and empowerment.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 793 Leadership in Human Service Organizations (3)